MilVas/NSM_pancakes/README.md

 The dataset consists of two CSV files.

-The New York Times data was generated using their API (Link APII).
+The New York Times data was generated using their [API](https://developer.nytimes.com/docs/books-product/1/overview).
 Given the size of their data, we had to select one category, and we decided to choose the combined published and e-books dataset (as opposed to, for example, hardcover best sellers list).
-This dataset includes information about author, title, the month when each book was placed on their list, and the number of months it was on the list.
+This dataset includes information about author, title, the month when each book was placed on their list.
+Additionally, we added a column presenting the number of months it was on the list.

 The second CSV consists of the 30 top book pages on Wikipedia, according to the number of visits, and it includes the name of the book, its ranking on Wikipedia and the number of views (in million).
-This data was obtained through webscraping (Link Wikipedia table)
+This data was obtained through webscraping.
+The table can be found [here](https://en.wikipedia.org/wiki/Wikipedia:Multiyear_ranking_of_most_viewed_pages#Books_and_book_series).

 ## Workflow